Counting marmots…

 Patterns of egg distribution and survivorship were examined for six generations of a univoltine population of the pierid butterfly Colias alexandra, finding that among clumped individuals, survivorship is two times greater for the first or previously-laid individual than the second or subsequently- laid individual, suggesting that if there is a genetic basis for the common contagious pattern, selection is acting against it.

-Knowledge graph centered on Egg distribution and survivorship in the pierid bu with 3 nodes and 3 connections.
-Top connected: Colias, The role of chemotactile stimuli in the ovipositio.
+Knowledge graph centered on Egg distribution and survivorship in the pierid bu with 3 nodes and 2 connections.
+Top connected: The role of chemotactile stimuli in the ovipositio, Colias alexandra.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.